 The Buzz about Bees – Biology of a Superorganism – Jürgen Tautz (with beautiful photographs by Helga R. Heilmann)

 Honeybee Democracy and The Lives of Bees – Thomas D. Seeley – The author has spent his professional life researching honey bees in the wild.
 Honeybee Democracy is a fascinating book about swarming whilst The Lives of Bees is a broader review of wild honey bees.

 The Honey Bee Around and About and The Honey Bee Inside Out by Celia F Davis – these two books are excellent guides to understanding the biology of bees, their illnesses, and their environment.
 They are also essential reading-matter for anybody considering sitting the SBA exams to become a Scottish Expert Beekeeper (formerly known as ‘Beemaster’).

 Understanding Bee Anatomy – a full colour guide by Ian Stell – An excellent book to help in understanding bee anatomy.
-He also has a website with videos to augment the book.

 Healthy Bees are Happy Bees by Pam Gregory

 The Biology of the Honey Bee – Mark L Winston